Read

 This snippet is the bit of copy that you see immediately following the subject line when you’re viewing your inbox.
 You can think of this as an extension of your subject line that gives readers more information about what to expect from your email.

-A study by GetResponse found that email messages with preheader text have an average open rate of around 29%: Almost 7% more than emails without preheaders.
+A study by GetResponse found that email messages with preheader text have an average open rate of around 44.67% vs. 39.28% for those who don't use preheader text.
 So preheaders are definitely a component to incorporate into your email design.

 • Keep your preheader text between 30 and 70 characters